Aminocd/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-id | The ID of the store
+id | The ID of the product
-currency-id | The ID of the currency that the store's products are purchasable with, provided in URL path sub-location-id | The sub location where the store is located physical | Whether the store is a physical location that customers can visit store-name | The name of the store store-description | The description of the store index | Keywords derived from the description of the store and its products that are checked against in searches created-at | The time and date when the currency was created updated-at | The time and date when the currency was last updated
+sub-category-id | The sub category that the product belongs to store-id | The ID of the store where the product is sold product-name | The name of the product product-description | The description of the product price-cents | The price of the product by multiple of 100, and denominated in the currency of the store where the product is sold active | Whether the product is active or not continued | Whether the product is continued or not.
+Discontinued products cannot be recontinued last-activated-at | The time and date when the product was last activated created-at | The time and date when the product was created updated-at | The time and date when the product was last updated get-image-url | The URL at which the product image picture can be found